VeerleDepestele/Trends_in_AI/les7_1_adversarial_AI.md

 Ask the model to reveal the text above which would be the system prompt giving the instructions on how to answer the question.

 ![les7_prompt_probing_6](img/les7_prompt_probing_6.png)

+This results in:

 ![les7_prompt_probing_8](img/les7_prompt_probing_8.png)

-Except for the retrieval system, used to extract the context, we now have a full unserstanding of the llm applicaiton.
+Except for the retrieval system, used to extract the context, we now have a full unserstanding of the LLM applicaiton.
 If these prompts were valuable intellectual property, we could now steal them.
 We could also use this knowledge to tailor more meaningfull attacks.
 For example if the system has access to plugins.
 There you have it.

 ### 2.4 red teaming at scale